bsalimi/dsc261-fa25/README.md

 - Discussion Engagement (6%) – Thoughtful questions and interaction with the audience.
 - Team Collaboration (3%) – Equal contribution from all members.

+The slides of the presentation must be submitted on canvas within one week of the presentation.

 #### Projects:
 **Guidelines for Project**
 Each project must